nicolesutedja/Lab7/README.md

 - Reducing unused JavaScript to improve page load performance
 - Adding a lang attribute to the <html> element to improve accessibility
 - Adding a meta description to improve SEO
+> After reviewing  the Lighthouse report, the first improvement is to reduce unused JavaScript, which would help improve page load time.
+Next, adding a lang attribute to the <html> element would help screen readers identify the page’s language, improving accessibility.
+Finally, adding a meta description would help search engines better understand and display the page in search results, improving the SEO score.